 Gift Annuity Requirements

 Florida, a "registration" state, regulates the issuance of charitable gift annuities under Florida Statutes Sec.
 627.481.
 Some of the relevant Florida Administrative Code Provisions are listed under Chapter 690-202.
 Charities must provide information to several state agencies/departments in order to issue gift annuities in Florida.

 To qualify, the organization must (i) have been in active operation for at least five years as a Sec.
 501(c)(3) tax-exempt organization or (ii) have been incorporated for at least two years and issued annuity agreements in at least three other states without compliant while functioning as a wholly controlled subunit of a trust or organization that has satisfied (i) for at least 10 years.
-The charity must also maintain a segregated reserve account fund for all gift annuities not properly reinsured with a Florida insurance company.
+The charity must also maintain a segregated reserve account fund for all gift annuities not properly reinsured with a Florida insurance company and a surplus of 10% of such reserves.
 Annuity payout rates must be calculated to provide 50% of the residuum to charity.

 Application ProcessTo notify the Office of Insurance Regulation, the charity must submit a Notification to the Office of Insurance Regulation of Donor Annuity Agreements Pursuant to Sec.
 627.481, Florida Statutes.
 No fee is required.
 This form must be signed by two or more of the charity's officers or directors, identify the organization and certify that the organization meets the requirements of Sec.
 627.481 mentioned above.